How GERD, Acid Reflux, Heartburn and Hiatal Hernia Can “Trick” a Nevada DUI Breath Test

 An experienced Nevada DUI attorney who understands the science, however, can often show the prosecutor – and, if necessary, the jury – that it was your medical condition and not too much to drink that was to blame for your high DUI breath test results.

-To help you better understand how your GERD or heartburn can trick a Nevada DUI breath test, our Reno and Las Vegas, Nevada DUI defense lawyers address the following, below:
+To help you better understand how your GERD or heartburn can trick a Nevada DUI breath test, our Las Vegas DUI lawyers address the following, below:

 - 1. How can GERD, acid reflux or heartburn cause an incorrect BAC reading?